UK tech experts · info@vividrepairs.co.uk

 Don't buy a board with a weak VRM just because it has RGB lighting.
 Don't assume all B550 boards are identical (they're not).
 Don't forget to budget for a BIOS update if you're pairing an older board with a newer CPU.
 And don't overspend on features you won't use.
 WiFi 7 is pointless if your router only supports WiFi 5.

-Each board was tested with multiple Ryzen processors (5600, 5800X, 5900X for AM4 boards; 7700X for AM5) to assess VRM performance across different power draws.
-I monitored VRM temperatures using HWiNFO64 during 30-minute Cinebench R23 loops and 2-hour gaming sessions.
+Each board was compared with multiple Ryzen processors (5600, 5800X, 5900X for AM4 boards; 7700X for AM5) to assess VRM performance across different power draws.
+VRM temperatures can be monitored with HWiNFO64 during 30-minute Cinebench R23 loops and 2-hour gaming sessions.
 BIOS stability was evaluated through multiple cold boots, RAM overclocking attempts, and firmware updates.
 Real-world usability testing included installing Windows, drivers, and running typical gaming and productivity workloads.
 Build quality was assessed by physical inspection of PCB thickness, heatsink mounting, and component quality.
-For more details, see Gigabyte’s official motherboard specifications and Tom’s Hardware’s motherboard testing methodology.
+For more details, see Gigabyte's official motherboard specifications and Tom's Hardware's motherboard testing methodology.

 Best Overall